garden-io/garden/docs/contributing/config-resolution.md

 It's possible to reference action outputs when declaring inputs for config templates.
 This is possible because of the ability of a context to hold unresolved template values.

-We will evaluate unresolved template values at the time they are needed; For instance, the action name (which may be templated in config templates) is needed very early, and thus action outputs cannot be referenced here.
+We will evaluate unresolved template values at the time they are needed; for instance, the action name (which may be templated in config templates) is needed very early, and thus action outputs cannot be referenced here.

 ## Choosing which parts of a config to resolve